 An even more natural route includes herbal remedies such as ginseng, evening primrose oil, black cohosh, and sage.

-It is very easy to get a comprehensive blood test done to get a baseline reading of your hormones and see what is going on in the body.
+It is very easy to get a comprehensive blood test done to get a baseline reading of your hormones and see what is happening in the body.

-If you think you may be starting perimenopause and want to treat it before it gets worse, contact our clinic to discuss your symptoms and see if HRT treatment is right for you!
+If you think you may be starting perimenopause and want to treat it before it worsens, contact our clinic to discuss your symptoms and see if HRT treatment is proper for you!

 Reference